Huʻeaʻo Student Experiences at NHLC

 FAQs

-NHLC accepts applications starting in January of each year and makes offers on a rolling basis until we reach the maximum amount of students that we can accomodate.
+NHLC accepts applications starting in January 1st of each year and makes offers on a rolling basis until we reach the maximum amount of students that we can accommodate.
 There is not a fixed number each year.
 Capacity depends upon financial resources, physical space, and capacity for supervision on the team.
-That said, in the most recent two years, NHLC has hosted classes composed of more than 10 students including law school and undergraduate students.

 Due to deeply constrained resources, in most years NHLC only has funding to support 1 to 3 paid intern positions.
 Most frequently, if students are not receiving one of NHLC’s few paid intern roles, students who summer at NHLC receive financial support from their own law school’s public interest summer funding program.
 In some instances, students receive credit or work at NHLC to satisfy required volunteer hours to meet graduation requirements, and in those situations they are not usually paid.